 It is difficult for us to imagine the early years of Christianity.
 The young faith was cobbled together based on the self-professed eye-witness testimonies found in the gospels, and later theologians were left to address the boundaries of truth and untruth in Christian doctrine -delineating holiness and heresy in the new faith.
-Theologians had to address questions like: Should we maintain the authority of the Hebrew Bible?
+Theologians had to address a variety of questions: Should we maintain the authority of the Hebrew Bible?
 What, then, is heresy?
 How shall we persuade the Pagans/Hellenes of the new way?
 There was no doctrinal consensus for the first several hundred years of Christianity, despite the rapid growth of the faith.
 Many varying writings and teachings circulated widely, but gradually the power and allure of a ‘Catholic’ or ‘total’ and ‘universal’ Church arose.
 This all-encompassing religious doctrine required a systematic way of thinking.

 Perhaps the first great systematic thinker of Christianity (at least among the ante-Nicene theologians) was Origen of Alexandria.
 He may have been born around AD 185 and died around 254.
 He lived during a time of great persecution for Christians.
 Much of what we know about Origen comes down to us through the historical writings of Eusebius, the Church historiographer.
 He writes that Origen’s father was a martyr and Origen also sought martyrdom at a young age, but was prevented by his mother.
 He pursued an intellectual life, becoming the headmaster of Christian Catechetical School at Alexandria at the age of seventeen.
 He amassed a huge library of philosophical and theological works, though he eventually sold his “Pagan” Greek works so he could solely study Christian and Biblical theology.
 Eusebius perpetuated a rumor (that may have originated during Origen’s lifetime) that Origen had misread a translation of Matthew praising eunuchs, so he promptly had himself castrated.
 Origen spent the bulk of his years as a famous teacher in Caesarea in Northern Israel.
 In 250, Roman Emperor Decius blamed a recent plague on the Christians.
 Origen was one of those rounded up and imprisoned.
 He was tortured for two years with clear instructions that he was to renounce his faith, which he never did.
 He was released but died as a result of his suffering shortly thereafter.